diogotcorreia/master-thesis/docs/content/ch02-background.typ

   ),
 ) <fg:prototype-chain>

+However, this particular language feature also opens JavaScript applications to new kinds of attacks, namely prototype pollution.
-The prototype pollution attack was first introduced by #cite(<pp-arteau>, form: "prose") in #cite(<pp-arteau>, form: "year"), highlighting how it could be used in real-world applications to obtain unauthenticated @rce and other dangerous vulnerabilities.
+This attack was first introduced by #cite(<pp-arteau>, form: "prose") in #cite(<pp-arteau>, form: "year"), highlighting how it could be used in real-world applications to obtain unauthenticated @rce and other dangerous vulnerabilities.
 The key to prototype pollution is that all objects, by default, inherit from the same, mutable, root prototype.
-Therefore, any property added to this prototype will be added to most objects in the application, which, as demonstrated by #cite(<ghunter>, form: "prose")
+Critically, this means that any property added to the root prototype will become available to most objects in the application.
+This simple mechanism can lead to serious consequences, as demonstrated by #cite(<ghunter>, form: "prose")
-#cite(<probetheproto>, form: "prose") and #cite(<silent-spring>, form: "prose"), can cause
+#cite(<probetheproto>, form: "prose"), and #cite(<silent-spring>, form: "prose").
-serious consequences.

-The exploitation of prototype pollution requires two steps: finding constructs that allow setting properties in the root prototype, and finding gadgets.
+The exploitation of prototype pollution requires two steps: finding constructs that allow setting properties in the root prototype, and finding gadgets to hijack.
 There are various constructs that can allow an attacker to pollute the root prototype, but @code:pollute-proto shows one in its most basic form, requiring three variables to be controlled by an attacker @pp-arteau[p.~8].